-Answer: Apollo 7 astronauts, Wally Schirra, Donn Eisele, and Walter Cunningham made the first live television transmissions from inside of a manned spacecraft.
-To read more on the Apollo missions and space,click here.
+Answer: Apollo 7 astronauts Wally Schirra, Donn Eisele, and Walter Cunningham made the first live television transmissions from inside a crewed spacecraft.
+To read more on the Apollo missions and space, click here.

 eNewsletter: What Do These 3 Items Share?

 Question: Christopher Columbus sailed the ocean blue in 1492, but where did he land?

 Thursday, April 4th, 2018